 Assembly Report

-During assembly of the HAM Tip-Tilt Suspension various steps and values are recorded in the Assembly Report (F1100007).
-In this report a final DCC number for the assembly will be filed as an E document.
+During assembly of the HAM Tip-Tilt Suspension various steps and values can be recorded in the Assembly Report (F1100007).
+Once fully assembled, these details are transferred to the ICS for final record keeping.

 During the assembly it is mentioned to record the serial number of the various parts in the Assembly Record, this is highlighted in red.

+Safety

+During assembly of the HTTS, wearing of safety glasses is required.

 Assembly and sub-assemblies preparation